Introduction to Python

 The bytes

 type is an immutable sequence of bytes.
-Only ASCII characters are supported.
-Bytes can also be represented by integers whose values must satisfy 0 <= x < 256
+It only accepts ASCII characters.
+Bytes can also be represented using integers whose values must satisfy 0 <= x < 256

 .